anina7/diplomatiki/README.md

 ## Description
 This tool parses a regular expression from input, converts it to equivalent NFA and converts the NFA to equivalent DFA.
-Then, using the DFA, it generates positive and negative test-cases for the regular expresion, meaning words that the regular expresion recognises and words that it doesn't.
+Then, using the DFA, it generates positive and negative test-cases for the regular expresion, namely words that the regular expresion recognises and words that it doesn't.

 Developed for my Diploma Thesis, in Electrical and Computer Engineering, NTUA, Greece.